Renormalization group analysis of weakly interacting van der Waals Fermi system: SUMMARY AND CONCLUSIONS

 \section{SUMMARY AND CONCLUSIONS}

-A study on the spin-wave response function behavior of vdW Grp-P heterostructure was presented via field-theory perspective implementing analytical RG method.
+A study on the spin-wave response function behavior of vdW Grp-P heterostructure was presented via field-theory perspective implementing analytical RG theory.
 This formulation can be used systematically to identify coupling uncertainties in 2D weakly interacting Fermi systems.
 In this system, critical energy can be scaled at specific singular points where vertex functions and susceptibilities diverge and become finite.
-Moreover, the instabilities are modulated via short range antiferromagnetic correlations present in the system, which is noticed from the ﬂow of vertex functions and susceptibilities.
-This antiferromagnetic ordering is retained in the ground state of such 2D systems accompanied with rotational spin invariance.
-The analytical results show an unusual singularity of van Hove kind in 2D heterostructure.
-This finding supports the quantitative realization of experimental and theoretical systems further from their critical points and before the underlying field theory is well understood.
-This will also facilitate quantitative analysis of room temperature stability of such systems and \textit{on-state} modeling of electronic devices in future. \\
+Moreover, the instabilities are modulated via short range antiferromagnetic correlations present in the system, which is noticed from the flow of vertex functions and spontaneous susceptibility.
+The analytical results show an anomalous singularity of \textit{van Hove} kind in 2D heterostructure.
+This finding supports the qualitative understanding of vdW heterostructure systems from the anomalous critical points of the response function.
+This will also facilitate quantitative analysis of room temperature stability of such systems and \textit{on-state} electronic device modeling in future with a step towards experimental realization.